Category

 A vast brass observatory hall plunged in darkness, with a single mechanical lens flipping a glowing teal day-sigil to a deep purple night-sigil mid-rotation, copper pipework channeling the change instantly across rows of identical static windows, no flicker between them, dark steampunk theme engine

-Static Architecture Developer Experience (DX) Signal vs Noise
+Static Architecture Web Performance Developer Experience (DX) Signal vs Noise

 Dark Mode Without the Flash